Stephen Hendry: Early professional years (1985–1989)

-Hendry defeated Hallett to win the invitational 1987 Australian Masters, and was runner-up to Steve Davis at the 1987 Hong Kong Masters.
-During the 1987–88 season, Hendry won his first ranking title, beating Taylor 10–7 in the final of the Grand Prix.
-He and Hallett won the 1987 World Doubles Championship, defeating Dennis Taylor and Cliff Thorburn 12–6 in the final.
+Hendry defeated Hallett to win the invitational 1987 Australian Masters, and was runner-up to Davis at the 1987 Hong Kong Masters.
+At the 1987 Fidelity International Open, he reached the semi-finals, where he lost 1–9 to Cliff Thorburn, later describing that match as "a pasting which barely sees me out of my chair."
+He won his first ranking title at the 1987 Grand Prix, beating Taylor 10–7 in the final; at the time, he was the youngest winner of a ranking title.
+He defeated three members of the top 16 to reach the final, including Davis.
+In 2018, Hendry wrote that he had been analysing videos of his past matches against Davis and realised that he would benefit from playing more safety shots, which he did during his defeat of Davis.
+Following the final, he commented that "I learned a lot from the match against Thorburn in the Fidelity and from various matches against [Steve] Davis".
+Taylor remarked that Hendry was "just what the game needs."

+Hendry and Hallett won the 1987 World Doubles Championship, defeating Taylor and Thorburn 12–8 in the final.
 Hendry captured his second ranking title at the British Open with a 13–2 victory against Hallett in the final.
+He also won his third consecutive Scottish Professional Championship, after which Doyle said that he would not be defending that title because "Stephen's fellow Scottish professionals are not good enough to test him."
+At the 1988 World Snooker Championship, Hendry lost 12–13 to White in the second round after leading 10–7.
+He was named the BBC Scotland Sports Personality of the Year for 1987, and reached number four in the 1988–89 snooker world rankings.

-He also won his third consecutive Scottish Professional Championship.
-By the end of his third professional season, he had reached number four in the world rankings and was named the BBC Scotland Sports Personality of the Year for 1987.
-Although he failed to win a ranking title during the 1988–89 season, he won the Masters on his debut, defeating John Parrott 9–6 in the final.
-He reached his first world semi-final at the 1989 World Championship but lost 9–16 to the eventual champion Davis.
+Although he failed to win a ranking title during the 1988–89 season, he was runner-up to Doug Mountjoy at the 1988 UK Championship and won the 1989 Masters on his debut, defeating John Parrott 9–6 in the final.
+In the 1989 Irish Masters final, he led Alex Higgins 4–0 and was later two frames ahead with three to play, but lost 8–9.
+He reached his first world championship semi-final in 1989 but lost 9–16 to the eventual champion Davis.
+He moved up a place to third in the 1989–90 rankings, behind Davis and Parrott.